 Good Example Bad Example

 The most common medical prophylaxis for The most common medical prophylaxis for

 malaria is: malaria is:

 a. nivaquine a. mosquito netting

 b. privaquine b. privaquine

 c. aralen c. avoiding mosquito bites

 d. chloroquine d. chloroquine

 e. quinine e. using insecticide

-(There is the second of the se

 (Three foils are non-medical, so they can be

 ignored by the test-wise learner.)